 A good, natural and effective dog ear cleaner is absolutely necessary for getting rid of ear mites in dogs because of where mites like to live.
 Ear mites love to live inside of the dirt and wax that builds up inside of a dog’s ear, so blasting away the gunk with a powerful cleaning session should be your first course of action.

 Ear mites in dogs are truly persistent, so make sure to do a thorough ear cleaning every day for a week.
 If you have any other pets in the house, they should be getting daily ear cleanings during this time as well.
-After the first week of daily treatments, we recommend switching to weekly cleaning sessions to keep away any more nasty infections or ear mites.
+After the first week of daily treatments, we recommend switching to weekly cleaning sessions to keep away any more nasty ear mites.

 When you are doing that first week of daily ear cleanings, you should tear your house apart with a disinfectant cleaner.
 That’s right, ear mites can survive for a few days outside of dogs’ ears, so you will want to make sure that your thoroughly clean all of the surfaces your dog likes to frequent, their dog bed, the couch, your bed, etc.